Explanatory Writing

 Common failure modes:

 Faking understanding.
 Using technical terms as explanations.
 “It works because of quantum tunneling” — but what is tunneling?
-Feynman’s test: can you explain it to a freshman?

 No epistemic signal.
 Presenting contested claims with the same confidence as settled facts.
-The reader can’t calibrate how much to update.

 The meta-skill is knowing which move a given explanation needs.

-Sometimes the reader needs a governing model (they have details but no framework).
-Sometimes they need cognitive handholds (they have the framework but can’t apply it).
-Sometimes they need epistemic posture (they don’t know how much to trust what they’ve read elsewhere).
+Sometimes the reader needs a governing model.
+They have details but no framework.
+Sometimes they need cognitive handholds.
+They have the framework but can’t apply it.
+Sometimes they need epistemic posture.
+They don’t know how much to trust what they’ve read elsewhere.

 Go Deeper